Vittoriooo23/base-web/README.md

 2. "npm run dev" in terminal to update webpage
 DO NOT INCLUDE QUOTATION MARKS.

+localhost:8080 on browser to view site. works on network as well, to do so, find your IPv4 address and input it on devices browser followed by :8080 (must be on same network) i.e 192.168.1.500:8080

-defaults to watch, automatically updating with every save. ctrl + c to stop watch, after its been initiated, in terminal.
+automatically updates with every save. ctrl + c to stop watch, after its been initiated, in terminal.